All Episodes

 It'll be done and the problem will be solved.

-It means if I don't if I can't afford my taxes, I don't have to pay them.
+It means if I can't afford my taxes, I don't have to pay them.

-And it's cool, like I say, reinstate pay as you go.
+And it's cool, like I say, reinstate pay-as-you-go after you spend $2 trillion irresponsibly.

-Shouldn't you start pay as you go before you do what he try this headline, ladies and gentlemen?
+Shouldn't you start pay-as-you-go before you do what he's done?

 Ignacio Carlos Flores Figueroa, an undocumented worker from Mexico, made a curious and undeniably bad decision after working under an assumed name for six years.